 Technical skills, tools and improvements can be adopted in a good definition of done.
 The right testing, validation, documentation etc. can reduce the technical risk.

-To conclude: the best way to reduce risk in general is: build potentially releasable increments for users.
+To conclude: the best way to reduce risk in general is: build potentially releasable increments for customers.

 I remember someone on LinkedIn mention:

 The day we started to deliver, people stopt asking about our velocity.

 I started out this article with the definition of risk and how subjective it can be.
 The Scrum values are extremely important to make sure that overall risk is transparent and dealt with at the right time, by the right person, with proportional effort.

 Take a couple of minutes to look at these values in respect to risk.
 What's the effect of these values on risk?

 Complex environments are full of risks.
 You can fear them, analyze them, calculate them.
 Or you could build the product, inspect and adapt and deliver a done increment each Sprint.